fico-xpress/mosel/packages/jobqueue/README.md

 This package is compatible with Mosel version 5.0 and more recent.

-Running the provided test model *[masterjq.mos](test/masterjq.mos)*:
+Running the provided test model *[mainjq.mos](test/mainjq.mos)*:
 * compile the package source file and make sure its location is configured in the enironment variable `MOSEL_BIM`
-* from the command line: `mosel masterjq`
+* from the command line: `mosel mainjq`
-* with Xpress Workbench: open the file `masterjq.mos` in the Workbench workspace and select `Run masterjq.mos` from the workspace menu
+* with Xpress Workbench: open the file `mainjq.mos` in the Workbench workspace and select `Run mainjq.mos` from the workspace menu

 ## Legal